 Firefighter and Community Safety Apprentice

-If you are enthusiastic, committed to learning new skills, dedicated to delivering an excellent service to the community and keen to step into a vocation like no other then a career as an apprentice within Cheshire Fire and Rescue Service might be for you!
+If you are enthusiastic, committed to learning new skills, dedicated to delivering an excellent service to the community and keen to step into a vocation like no other then an apprenticeship within Cheshire Fire and Rescue Service might be for you!

-This is your opportunity to join one of the country’s leading fire and rescue services as a Firefighter and Community Safety (FCS) Apprentice.
-We are currently looking to appoint 12 apprentices to this dynamic programme.
+This is an opportunity to join one of the country’s leading fire and rescue services as a Firefighter and Community Safety (FCS) Apprentice.

 What does the apprenticeship involve?